All Episodes

 So they're doing everything they can to blame this on Bush to come out and say, you know, it's worse than we thought it was.

-Which, by the way, I predicted, they would say that's worse than we thought it was.
+Which, by the way, I predicted they would say, that's worse than we thought it was.

-What do you think he's gonna say?
+What do you think he's going to say?

 But just think of how bad it would be if we hadn't acted.